rancher/api-spec/specification.md

 There is no mechanism defined for OR-ing conditions.
 All filters are AND-ed together.

 #### Collection Response ####
-Collections that support filtering SHOULD have a <code>filter:</code> map in the response, with an attribute for each field that can be filtered on.
+Collections that support filtering SHOULD have a `filter:` map in the response, with an attribute for each field that can be filtered on.
   - If any filter was applied for that field, the value should be an array describing the filters.
   - If no filters were applied for that field, the value should be null.